esl/amoc/README.md

 ```

 The ``init/0`` function will be called only once per test run, at the very beginning.
-It can be used for setting up necessary (global) state (metrics, database
+It can be used for setting up necessary (global) state: metrics, database
-connections, etc).
+connections, etc.

-The  ``start/1`` describes the actual scenario and will be executed for
+The ``start/1`` function describes the actual scenario and will be executed for
-each user, in the context of that user process.
+each user, in the context of that user's process.

 ``Id`` is the given user's unique integer id.
 After this function returns, it will be executed again following some delay (60